AlissonSouzaDev/Learning/BasicJava-JavaBásico/src/javaBasico/Question-Exercício 01/README.txt

-(US - EN) Question Statement:
+(EN - US) Question Statement:

 * Make a program to read two integer values, and then show on the screen the sum of these numbers with an explanatory message, as in the examples.

 Input:    / Input:    / Input:
 10        / -30       / 0